six-two/mkdocs-toggle-sidebar-plugin/README.md

 ### HEAD - Future 0.0.6

+- Fixed toggle button appearing delayed on slow loading pages (see #6)
+- Fixed behavior when using Material's `navigation.instant` feature (see #5)
+- Added `inline` option that prevents page flickering on reload (see #4).
+It is now enabled by default and async is disabled by default, to prevent the flickering.
+To revert to the old behavior you can set `async: True` and `inline: False` in the plugin's config in your `mkdocs.yml`
 - Added `theme` option that allows you to override theme detection (see #3)
 - Added support for `ansible` theme (see #3)
 - Added fallback to check `theme.extra.base_theme` from `mkdocs.yml` when other theme detection logic fails (see #3)